Crows Are Doing the Best They Can

 Kaeli Swift, a Ph.D. student at the University of Washington, researches crow “funerals.”
 On her blog Corvid Research, Swift writes that crows “appear to respond strongly once they discover a dead member of their own species.”
 They use death as a teachable moment, gathering around their fallen comrades in an attempt to identify potential threats.
 It’s something only a handful of nonhuman animals do.

 And they can be generous gift givers, too: In 2015, an 8-year-old girl in Seattle named Gabi Mann started feeding her neighborhood crows scraps of food.
-In return, they left her dozens of little gifts—buttons and paper clips and pieces of colored glass.
+In return, they left her dozens of little tokens—buttons and paper clips and pieces of colored glass.
 Gabi told the BBC that her favorite gift from the crows was a tiny heart charm.
 “It's showing me how much they love me,” she said.

-It’s high time to give these resourceful, community-minded creatures some love in return.
+It’s high time we give these resourceful, community-minded creatures some love in return.
 McGowan, who has spent more than 30 years studying and teaching people about crows, says he’s working to do just that.
 “I do try to tell people they’re not evil birds,” he said.
 “They’re just trying to make their way and do the best they can.”
 He tells me that this year at the Cornell Lab, the tagging color is orange, which means every crow identified by his team will get a little pumpkin-colored tag pinned to its wing.
 “It looks real nice, the orange with the black feathers,” McGowan says.
 “It looks really nice.”